Special $L$-values of certain CM weight three Hecke eigenforms: Galois Representations

-attached to modular forms, CM elliptic curves, and hypergeometric data are interconnected.
+In this section, we illustrate how the $\ell$-adic representations of $G_\Q\coloneqq\Gal(\overline{\Q}/\Q)$ attached to modular forms, CM elliptic curves, and hypergeometric data are interconnected.
 In particular, we see how their Frobenius traces encode the same arithmetic data, such as Hecke eigenvalues, values of Hecke characters, and finite-field hypergeometric sums—thereby providing explicit bridges between modularity, complex multiplication, and hypergeometric motives.